jwplayer/applicaster-docs/index.md

 1. Await review of your request

 ### Tips
-- It can take a few minutes before changes propogate
+- It can take up to 10 minutes for changes to publish after you push the changes to GitHub.